MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/web-mobile-app.md

 Discussion Forums enable learners to ask their queries on a specific lesson which can be answered by administrators or interact with peers who are enrolled in the course.

-The forum is open to all learners enrolled in the course where real-time a Q&A can take place.
+The forum is open to all learners enrolled in the course where real-time Q&A can take place.

 ### How to access discussion forums on the platform?